Loading chat...

 AI Summary

-• Removes the automatic sunset provision that would have terminated the Workforce Diploma Program six years after August 28, 2022, making the program permanent
+• Removes the automatic sunset provision that would have terminated the Workforce Diploma Program six years after its August 28, 2022 establishment

 Legislative Description